Shinji Ikari: Psychoanalysis

 Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, interpreted Neon Genesis Evangelion's plot as an Oedipal story.
 Eva-01 can be seen as a motherly breast and a source of ambivalence for the character.
 To manage this ambivalence, Shinji "split the breast" into a good and a bad breast.
-Oguro described berserk Unit 01 as a "bad breast"; on the other part, he interpreted Yui as a "good breast" that eventually saves Shinji during the battles with the Angels.
+Oguro described berserk Unit-01 as a "bad breast"; conversely, he interpreted Yui as a "good breast" that eventually saves Shinji during the battles with the Angels, like in the fights against Leliel in the sixteenth episode, named "Splitting of the Breast" in reference to psychoanalytic theory.

-In the twentieth episode, "Weaving a story 2: Oral Stage", Shinji is trapped in Eva-01, dissolving into its cockpit; in a stream of consciousness, he has visions linked with the Freudian oral stage, which include breastfeeding by Yui.
+In the twentieth episode, "Weaving a Story 2: oral stage", Shinji is trapped in Eva-01, dissolving into its cockpit; in a stream of consciousness, he has visions linked with the Freudian oral stage, which include breastfeeding by Yui.
 With his mother's help, Shinji is symbolically reborn, finding the will to live and regaining his body.
 He also displays features linked with oralism, a personality of dependent, weak individuals who see other people as tools to satisfy them.
 According to Freudian theory, oral personalities were not adequately fed during weaning.
 For Oguro, Shinji resolves his oral fixation with the vision of his mother's breast, becoming a more self-conscious individual.
 In the last two episodes, he also sees the good and bad sides of other people; Anno himself compared him to a child and his ambivalent relationship with the mother during the oral stage.
 Shinji's Oedipus complex then resolves in the final episode, which ends with the captions "To my father, thank you" and "To my mother, goodbye", indicating his entry into adulthood.
-In the film The End of Evangelion, he also chooses to live with other human beings, rejecting Human Instrumentality and accepting other people.
+In The End of Evangelion, he also chooses to live with other human beings, rejecting Human Instrumentality and accepting others.